We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 However, it is a good idea to discuss every new symptom with a doctor, who can test to rule out serious conditions linked with edema, such as very high blood pressure or preeclampsia.

-Pitting edema is often diagnosed with a physical exam.
-The doctor may apply pressure to the swollen skin for about 15 seconds to check for lasting indentation.
+Healthcare professionals typically diagnose pitting edema with a physical exam.
+They may apply pressure to the swollen skin for a few seconds to check for lasting indentation.

 Because some associated conditions are more dangerous than others, it is important to find the underlying cause of the edema.
 This may require thorough testing.
 The edema will usually resolve once the cause has been treated.

-To properly identify the underlying cause, a doctor may take a detailed medical history and ask about medications.
+To properly identify the underlying cause, a healthcare professional may take a detailed medical history and ask about medications.
 They may then refer the person to a doctor who specializes in issues concerning the veins or circulatory system.

 Tests that can aid in a diagnosis of pitting edema include: